UCLALibrary/hauth/README.md

     mvn initialize docker:build docker:run

 This will spin up Hauth locally, along with the Redis, PostgreSQL, and Cantaloupe Docker containers.
+The containers will be randomly assigned unused ports, and random UUIDs will be created as dummy values for various secrets.
+The port numbers can be seen in the Maven output.

 ## Environmental Properties

-Randomized ports and passwords are created on the fly.
-The port numbers can be seen in the Maven output.

 | ENV Property | Default Value | Required |
 | --- | --- | --- |